 Having a conceptual approach to sound is something that I’ve come to relatively recently and something that has helped me in the compositional process.
 But just like you say, it’s primarily experiential.
 I used to be interested in completely intuitive making, but finding and developing thematic undercurrents has, paradoxically maybe, let me discover another way of linking my music to my life and experiences.
 It’s not about exploring interesting theories, just about making sense of the world.
 For me this needs to start in practice.
-After that it’s a wavelike progression between involving and bypassing the rational mind.
+After that it’s a wavelike progression between involving and bypassing the rational parts of the mind.

 L: I’d love to hear more about your recording and studio choices — and how the ways you actively listen to — and record — the world intertwine with sounds you build or create in your studio.